US, Japan, South Korea meet in Hawaii to discuss North Korea | Politics

 - United States

-US Secretary of State Antony Blinken and his Japanese and South Korean counterparts were meeting Saturday in Hawaii to discuss the threat posed by nuclear-armed North Korea after Pyongyang began the year with a series of missile tests.
+U.S. Secretary of State Antony Blinken met his Japanese and South Korean counterparts Saturday in Hawaii to discuss the threat posed by nuclear-armed North Korea after Pyongyang began the year with a series of missile tests.

-Blinken gathered in Honolulu with Japanese Foreign Minister Yoshimasa Hayashi and South Korean Foreign Minister Chung Eui-yong.
-Defense chiefs from the three countries last week said North Korea's recent missile tests were destabilising to regional security.
+Blinken said at a news conference after the meeting that North Korea was "in a phase of provocation" and the three countries condemned the recent missile launches.
+"We are absolutely united in our approach, in our determination," Blinken said after his talks with Japanese Foreign Minister Yoshimasa Hayashi and South Korean Foreign Minister Chung Eui-yong.

-Some experts say North Korea is using the weapon's tests to put pressure on President Joe Biden's administration to resume long-stalled nuclear negotiations as the pandemic puts further strain on an economy already battered by decades of mismanagement and crippling US-led sanctions.
+The three released a joint statement calling on North Korea to engage in dialogue and cease its "unlawful activities."
+They said they had no hostile intent toward North Korea and were open to meeting Pyongyang without preconditions.
+Some experts say North Korea is using the weapon's tests to put pressure on President Joe Biden's administration to resume long-stalled nuclear negotiations as the pandemic puts further strain on an economy already battered by decades of mismanagement and crippling U.S.-led sanctions.

 North Korea appears to be pausing its tests during the Winter Olympics in China, its most important ally and economic lifeline.
 But analysts believe North Korea will dramatically increase its weapons testing after the Olympics.